iggredible/Learn-Vim/ch11_visual_mode.md

 To learn more about operators in visual mode, check out `:h visual-operators`.

-## Visual Mode And Command-line Commands
+## Visual Mode and Command-line Commands

 You can selectively apply command-line commands on a highlighted text block.
 If you have these statements and you want to substitute "const" with "let" only on the first two lines: